ashish-2001/ToDoList/README.md

-I have made todo list by using DOM manipulation.
+I have made this todo list by using DOM manipulation.